Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-We conclude this section emphasising that the absence of icy super Earth systems in our companion paper by \citet{lambrechtsetal18} is consequence of assuming an initial distribution of seeds only inside the snowline and without the snowline evolution.
-The results of Paper I and this work agree that the formation of systems of rocky super Earths requires special conditions.
-In the next section we test if a different disk model or a putative lack of gas-driven planet migration can result in the formation of rocky super-Earths.
+We conclude this section by emphasizing that the absence of icy super-Earth systems in our companion paper \citep[Paper I;][]{lambrechtsetal18} is consequence of assuming an initial distribution of seeds only inside the snow line and without taking into account the snow line's evolution.
+The results of Paper I and this work agree on the fact that the formation of systems of rocky super-Earths requires special conditions.
+In the following section, we test if a different disk model or a putative lack of gas-driven planet migration can result in the formation of rocky super-Earths.